Kenya in close presidential election amid prayers for peace - KESQ

 Kenya is a standout with its relatively democratic system in a region where some leaders are notorious for clinging to power for decades.
 Its stability is crucial for foreign investors, the most humble of street vendors and troubled neighbors like Ethiopia and Somalia.

 Hundreds of voters lined up hours ahead of polls opening in some locations, often after being summoned by volunteers’ early morning whistles.
-Voting started late in some areas as materials or polling workers were delayed.
+Voting started late in some areas, and difficulties were reported at times with the electronic voting system that failed to identity one candidate for deputy president, Rigathi Gachagua.

 The top candidates are Raila Odinga, a democracy campaigner who has vied for the presidency for a quarter-century, and 55-year-old Deputy President William Ruto, who has stressed his journey from a humble childhood to appeal to millions of struggling Kenyans long accustomed to political dynasties.